 The case proceeded to trial in February 2024 against the remaining CERT defendants.
 On March 1, 2024, a federal jury returned a \$57.1 million verdict in favor of the Company against the remaining CERT defendants, finding willful infringement of the Company's patented technologies and holding the defendants liable for inducing and contributory infringement.
 Such group of affiliated defendants included multiple limited liability companies with refined coal industry operations, including CERT Operations II LLC, CERT Operations IV LLC, CERT Operations V LLC, and CERT Operations RCB LLC.
 Following the trial, the Court entered non-final judgments on the verdict against the CERT defendants and the parties submitted post-trial motions relating to the jury trial.
 The CERT defendants also asserted that the Company's claims were barred due to their defense that they had an implied license to the asserted patents.
 A bench trial was held on such issue.
 On June 10, 2025, the Court ruled that the CERT defendants failed to prove that they had such an implied license and denied their motion to alter or amend the non-final judgment.
-In addition, on September 25, 2025, the Court issued a Memorandum Opinion and Order that denied the CERT defendants' post-trial motion that they should not be held liable as a matter of law for induced infringement, contributory infringement or willful infringement.
-We are awaiting the Court's determination as to the final judgment.
+On September 25, 2025, the Court issued a Memorandum Opinion and Order denying the CERT defendants' post-trial motion that they should not be held liable as a matter of law for induced infringement, contributory infringement or willful infringement, and on November 20, 2025, the Court issued a Memorandum Opinion and Order denying the CERT defendants' post-trial motion for a new trial on the issues of induced infringement, contributory infringement, willful infringement and damages.
+Thereafter, on December 17, 2025, the Court issued a memorandum order granting the Company's request for pre- and post-judgment interest, and denying the Company's request for enhanced damages.
+Following resolution of all post-trial motions, the Court issued the final judgment in favor of the Company on December 29, 2025 in the total amount of \$78,397,157.05, which amount includes pre-judgment interest.